FORTH-ModelBasedTracker/MocapNET/README.md

 ![MocapNETBenchmark Low-Range](https://raw.githubusercontent.com/FORTH-ModelBasedTracker/MocapNET/master/doc/benchmarkold.png)

 The very old CPU tested (2006) achieves 54.22 fps for the same task.
-However even this configuration can perform better using a different quality setting so by giving --quality 2.0 it performs @ 100hz alghough the mean average error is higher due to the less powerful ensemble.
+However even this configuration can perform better using a different quality setting so by giving --quality 2.0 it performs @ 100hz although the mean average error is higher due to the less powerful ensemble.

 ------------------------------------------------------------------

-To test your environment and OpenCV installation as well as support of your webcam issue :
+After testing the tensorflow installation using MocapNETBenchmark, to test your OpenCV installation as well as support of your webcam issue :
 ```
 ./WebcamBIN --from /dev/video0
 ```